N7thanJ/n7thanj.github.io/_tabs/about.md

 order: 4
 ---

-I am CPTS, CDSA, CBBH/CWES certified, graduated with a Diploma in IT (Cyber Security).
+I am CPTS, CDSA, CBBH/CWES certified, graduated with a Diploma in IT (Cyber Security), and am currently studying a Graduate Certificate in Cyber Security.
 I've also completed the following HackTheBox ProLabs: [Genesis](https://www.hackthebox.com/blog/genesis-breakpoint-release) and [Dante](https://www.hackthebox.com/business/professional-labs)

 Education:
 - Graduate Certificate in Cybersecurity (Studying)